bobolinks-2014/trailhead/about_and_elevator_pitch.md

 ###Trail specific info and user interactivity:

 Detailed trail information including location, length, and difficulty are at your fingertips.
 Explore a trail in depth and see photos of where you're headed before you set off.
-Check out trail reviews posted by hikers like you and see their tips for making the hike more about the trek and less about the distractions.
-Lace up your boots and head out, then circle back to TrekTracker and share your experience with other hikers like you.
+Check out trail reviews posted by hikers like you and see their tips for making the most out of the trek.
+Lace up your boots and head out, then circle back to Trailhead to review your trail and share a tip of your own.

 ###Elevator pitch: